1. Express your heart

 Now try taking our happiness skills quiz.

-- If you become happier after trying out these tips, please share this page, or donate a little something.
+- If you become happier after trying out these tips, please share this page.
+As they say, happiness is like jam.
+You can’t spread it around without getting some on yourself.
 We are discovering more and more amazing things about how to be happy.
-But we need to pay our team of scientists.
-They get hungry.
-And we can keep this page spam free.